18682922316/RNNS_for_code_attack/README.md

-# RNNS_for_code_attack：

-Code for black-box adversarial attack guided by model behavior for programming pre-trained language models
+# RNNS_for_code_attack：Code for black-box adversarial attack guided by model behavior for programming pre-trained language models